-- Greater Louisville Head Start will complete initial screenings in the following areas:

-- Developmental

-- Vision

-- Hearing

-Greater Louisville Head Start will review initial screening results with families and provide follow-up support for failed hearing or vision screenings.
-GLHS will advise families that follow up medical care needs to take place prior to communication screening where possible

-- Greater Louisville Head Start will develop and implement researchbased interventions and will collect and analyze intervention data. - Greater Louisville Head Start will conduct a re-screening, if necessary. - Greater Louisville Head Start will receive written parental consent to initiate referral to JCPS.
-Greater Louisville Head Start will assist with distributing notices to parents of the child's right to services under IDEA
+- GLHS will complete screenings, which include developmental, hearing, and vision, within forty-five (45) school days of enrollment. - GLHS will review initial screening results with families and provide follow-up support for failed hearing or vision screenings. - GLHS will advise families that follow-up medical care needs to take place before communication screening, where possible. - GLHS will develop and implement research-based interventions. - GLHS will conduct a re-screening if necessary. - GLHS will inform parent a referral has been initiated to JCPS and will receive written consent. - GLHS will assist with distributing notices to parents of the child's right to services under IDEA